argonne-lcf/THAPI-spack/README.md

 . spack/share/spack/setup-env.sh
 ```

-## Building THAPI from Source.
+## Building THAPI from Source

 You can use Spack to install the required dependencies and set up the environment to build THAPI from source:
 ```bash
 spack build-env thapi bash
 ```
-This will spawn a new shell with the correct environment variables set for building THAPI manualy.
+This will spawn a new shell with the correct environment variables set for building THAPI manually.